xmtp/xmtp-dot-org/docs/tutorials/bots.md

 sidebar_position: 6
 ---

-# Create a chat bot
+# Build a chat bot

 Use the [XMTP Bot Starter project](https://github.com/xmtp/xmtp-bot-starter) to create chat bot on the XMTP network.